Stowe House: The south façade

-There is a flight of thirty three steps the full width of the portico which descends to the South Lawn.
+There is a flight of thirty-three steps the full width of the portico which descends to the South Lawn.
 The staircase has solid parapets either side that end in sculptures of Medici lions standing and resting a paw on a ball.
 These are the original lions dating from the late 1700s.
 They were sold in 1921 to Blackpool Corporation and had been standing in Stanley Park in Blackpool but were reinstated in 2013 in a swap deal that saw copies going to Blackpool.
 Either side of the portico are two tripartite windows separated and flanked by Ionic columns.
-These are enclosed with an arch that contains a carved Portland stone tondo in the tympanum with carvings of The four seasons, and is in turn flanked by twin Corinthian pilasters the same size as the columns of the portico.
-The facade is surmounted by a balustraded parapet, in the centre of the parapet of the east pavilion is a sculpture of two reclining figures of Ceres and Flora the corresponding figures on the west pavilion are of Liberty and Religion.
+These are enclosed with an arch that contains a carved Portland stone tondo in the tympanum with carvings of the four seasons, and is in turn flanked by twin Corinthian pilasters the same size as the columns of the portico.
+The façade is surmounted by a balustraded parapet, in the centre of the parapet of the east pavilion is a sculpture of two reclining figures of Ceres and Flora the corresponding figures on the west pavilion are of Liberty and Religion.
 The end pavilions each have three tripartite windows matching those on the central block, the tondos of which are each carved with a sacrificial scene.

-The ground floor is lower than the floor above, about 15 ft in height and visually acts as a base to the facade, it is of banded rustication with simple arched windows beneath each window on the upper floor.
+The ground floor is lower than the floor above, about 15 ft in height and visually acts as a base to the façade, it is of banded rustication with simple arched windows beneath each window on the upper floor.
 In 1790 a balustrade was added parallel to the façade that ran from the bottom of the steps the full length of the house and then returned at both ends, there are a series of 30 pedestals along the balustrade, that until their sale in 1921 were topped by bronze urns.
 These were replaced by replicas in 2013.
 This was probably added to keep visitors from the lower windows of the house, and formal flower beds were laid out in the area.

 Stowe Library

-In 1793 George, 1st Marquess of Buckingham, converted The East Gallery into The Large Library and, in the first decade of the 19th century, on the ground floor created the Gothic Library to the designs of Sir John Soane.
+In 1793 George Nugent-Temple-Grenville, 1st Marquess of Buckingham, converted The East Gallery into The Large Library and, in the first decade of the 19th century, on the ground floor created the Gothic Library to the designs of Sir John Soane.
 This is a rare example of Soane using the Gothic style.